vikulin/cjdns-installer/README.md

 The installer will, by default, install a TAP driver, cjdns, and a Windows service that starts cjdns on boot.
 It will generate a configuration file at `C:\Program Files (x86)\cjdns\cjdroute.conf`, or wherever you installed it to, and then start cjdns.

-To configure cjdns, edit that configuration file, and then issue `net stop cjdns` and `net start cjdns` as administrator (or just reboot).
+To configure cjdns, use cjdns service monitor running it in systray and click Stop-Start menu to appply changes.